The UK Digital Markets Competition Regulation Forum 2025 - 3rd Annual

 • Challenges faced and lessons learned from the DMA regime and how to improve upon it in the DMCC

-• The extent to which DMA compliance can be extended to meet the UK regime
+• The extent to which DMA compliance is being looked at in the DMCC regime

 Examining Recent Developments in Tech Merger Control